timesler/facenet-pytorch/README.md

 This is a repository for Inception Resnet (V1) models in pytorch, pretrained on VGGFace2 and CASIA-Webface.

-Pytorch Models weights were initialized using parameters ported from David Sandberg's [tensorflow facenet repo](https://github.com/davidsandberg/facenet).
+Pytorch model weights were initialized using parameters ported from David Sandberg's [tensorflow facenet repo](https://github.com/davidsandberg/facenet).

 ## Pretrained models